Provably Efficient Causal Model-Based Reinforcement Learning for Systematic Generalization: Related Work

 \section{Related Work}

-We revise the relevant literature and we discuss how it relates with our problem formulation and the reported results.
+Finally, we revise the relevant literature and discuss how it relates with our problem formulation and results.

-\textbf{Reward-Free Reinforcement Learning}~~~ The reward-free RL formulation~\cite{jin2020reward} is essentially akin to a particular case of our systematic generalization framework (Definition~\ref{def:systematic_generalization}) in which the set of MDPs is a singleton $\uni = \{ \mdp \}$ instead of an infinite set of MDPs sharing a causal structure.
-Several recent works have proposed provably efficient algorithms for the reward-free RL formulation, both in tabular~\cite{jin2020reward, kaufmann2021adaptive, menard2021fast, zhang2021near} and continuous settings with structural assumptions~\cite{wang2020reward, zanette2020provably, qiu2021reward}.
-It is worth investigating how our sample complexity result compare to an approach that performs reward-free exploration independently for each MDP over a large set $\uni$.
-Let $|\uni| = U$, from~\citep[][Theorem 4.1]{jin2020reward} we know that the agnostic reward-free approach would require at least $\Omega (U H S^2 A / \epsilon^2)$ samples to obtain systematic generalization up to an $\epsilon$ threshold over a set of tabular MDPs $\uni$.
-This compares favorably with our $\widetilde{O} (M H^6 S^4 A^2 / \epsilon^2)$ complexity (see Corollary~\ref{thr:sample_complexity_tabular}) whenever $U$ is small, but leveraging the inner structure of $\uni$ becomes more and more important as $U$ grows to infinity, while $M$ remains constant.
-However, our approach pays this further generality with the additional error term $\epsilon_\lambda$, which is unavoidable.
-Finally, it is an interesting direction for future work to establish whether the additional factors in $S, A, H$ \wrt reward-free RL are also unavoidable.
+\textbf{Causal Discovery and Bayesian Networks}~~~ On a technical level, our work is related to previous efforts on the sample complexity of causal discovery~\cite{wadhwa2021sample} and Bayesian network estimation~\cite{friedman1996sample, dasgupta1997sample, bhattacharyya2022independence}.
+None of these works consider the MDP setting.
+Instead, we account for the peculiar MDP structure to get sharper rates \wrt a blind application of previous results.

-\textbf{Multi-Task Reinforcement Learning}~~~ In the multi-task RL setting~\cite{lazaric2010bayesian, lazaric2011transfer, brunskill2013sample, liu2016pac}, the agent interacts with a set of MDPs (tasks) pursuing generalization from one task to the other, which is in a way similar to the aim of systematic generalization.
-Although sample complexity results have been derived for the multi-task setting~\citep[\eg][]{brunskill2013sample}, we are not aware of previous works in this stream that considered the problem of interacting with a set of reward-free MDPs, nor the presence of a common causal structure underlying the set of MDPs.
+\textbf{Reward-Free RL}~~~ Reward-free RL~\cite{jin2020reward} is akin to a special case of our systematic generalization framework in which the set of MDPs is a singleton~\cite{wang2020reward, zanette2020provably, kaufmann2021adaptive, menard2021fast, zhang2021near, qiu2021reward}.
+It is worth comparing our sample complexity result to independent reward-free exploration for each MDP.
+Let $|\uni| = U$, the latter would require at least $\Omega (U H^3 S^2 A / \epsilon^2)$ samples to obtain systematic generalization up to an $\epsilon$ threshold over a set of tabular MDPs $\uni$~\cite{jin2020reward}.
+This compares favorably with our rate $\widetilde{O} (M H^6 S^4 A^2 / \epsilon^2)$ whenever $U$ is small, but leveraging the inner structure of $\uni$ becomes crucial as $U$ grows to infinity, while $M$ remains constant.
+Our approach pays this further generality with the additional error term $\epsilon_\lambda$, which is unavoidable.
+It is an interesting direction to see whether additional factors in $S, A, H$ are also unavoidable.